Home > Motherboard > Motherboard FAQs

 • Power delivery is not ideal for high-end components

-VRM stands for the voltage regulator module.
+You might have seen mention of VRMs in this aticle, and power delivery, but what does that all mean?
+It’s complicated, but essentially, VRM stands for the voltage regulator module.
 It’s comprised of MOSFETs, chokes, and capacitors.
 Each of them impacts the way power is distributed from the motherboard to the other components.

 Whether you’re planning on buying a premium gaming motherboard or are looking to snatch a good price on a clean-looking, business-branded model, you should always purchase a product that has an intricate VRM.
 The more chokes, MOSFETs, and transistors, the better the performance and reliability.

 All in all, it all boils down to personal preference when it comes to motherboard sizes.
 If you’re working with limited space in your home or at the office, then a small form-factor PC is a great choice.
-A mini-ITX board can rock a potent CPU-GPU combo, allowing you to run demanding software with a compact build.
-While it’s easy to source components for a compact system, the building process is kind of a drag, and inexperienced PC builders will struggle to get good cable management, resulting in bad airflow and high temperatures during bigger workloads.
+A mini-ITX board can still rock a potent CPU-GPU combo, allowing you to run demanding software with a compact build.
+While it’s easy to source components for a compact system, the building process is kind of a drag and inexperienced PC builders will struggle to get good cable management, resulting in bad airflow and high temperatures during bigger workloads.
 Fan size is also limited, so this type of system will be louder.

-If you’re not constricted by space, then I think that an ATX-based PC is the way to go.
+If you’re not constricted by space, then we think that an ATX-based PC is the way to go.
 Most of the time you’ll get a better VRM, better cooling, and you’ll always get more features.
 You can use the expansion slots to further customize your build, and you can run powerful hardware at great temperatures.
 Cooling will never be an issue, with middle-tower and full-tower cases supporting air, hybrid, and water-cooled builds, and the entire building process is much more user-friendly.